How to Fix a Tripped Fuse

-A fuse box with a single trip switched
+A fuse box with a single switch that has tripped

 Has your fuse box tripped?
 Don’t be left in the dark any longer.

-Whether your mains have tripped, meaning your electricity has gone down, or an individual circuit breaker has gone – in this guide we’re going to talk you through how to fix a tripped fuse switch and find what could be causing it.
+Whether your mains have tripped, meaning your electricity has gone down, or an individual circuit breaker has tripped, in this guide we talk you through how to fix a tripped fuse switch and find what could be causing it.

-In a lot of cases you can fix this by simply going to the fuse box and flicking a switch back to the “on” or “green” position, but it’s important to be safe before you do this yourself.
+In a lot of cases, you can fix this by simply going to the fuse box and flicking a switch back to the “on” or “green” position.
+However, it’s important to be safe before you do this yourself.

 Table of contents